Integrating Image Data with OpenAI API

 This is a lesson preview only.
 For the full lesson, purchase the course here.

-Hi, welcome back to this lesson 14 of Python for AI apps with Flask, JavaScript and the OpenAI API.
+Hi, welcome back to this Lesson 14 of Python for AI apps with Flask, JavaScript, and the OpenAI API.
 My name is Brian McLean, thanks for coming back.
-So in this lesson what we're going to do is send our image data, which we know we've got an image that we uploaded and we've sent the image to Flask and we got some jibberishy string back indicating that it was able to make a temp file URL for the image, so we know the image made its way over to Flask.
+So in this lesson, what we're going to do is send our image data—we know we've got an image that we uploaded, and we've sent the image to Flask, and we got some jibberishy string back indicating that it was able to make a temp file URL for the image.
+We know the image made its way over to Flask.

-In that lesson though, lesson 13, we did not actually send the image to the OpenAI API because that involves a rather sophisticated prompt where we have to specify JSON and we have to get back JSON, handle the response, send that back to fetch, to output to the web page, and there are a bunch of extra steps we have to take.
-We have to import some more dependencies and we also have to encode the image data as something called base64.
+In that lesson, though—Lesson 13—we did not actually send the image to the OpenAI API because that involves a rather sophisticated prompt where we have to specify JSON, and we have to get back JSON, handle the response, send that back to fetch to output to the webpage, and there are many extra steps we have to take.
+We have to import some more dependencies, and we also have to encode the image data as something called Base64.
 So that's why we broke that whole thing into extra steps.

 We didn't ask for the macronutrients or the micronutrients.
 That's all for later.
 We have it working.